laron58/JOECRACKsquared/README.md

 **DISCLAIMER:** This is very very very basic level fuzzing; I only use values that are 1-2 characters long (by default, for demonstration purposes).
 And you probably wouldn't have access to the code/backend of something you wanted to fuzz in the real world.
 Also, I have modified Joe's code to throw exceptions when the user enters a value that is out of bounds.

 ### Usage:
-In its default state, the program will only test single characters for intFuzz and strings that are 2 characters long for strFuzz.
+In its default state, the program will only test single characters for most of intFuzz and strings that are 2 characters long for strFuzz.
 This can be modified using the repeat argument, just add (or change) the number where the functions are called.

-Also, the strFuzz function will never throw exceptions because it only tests ASCII printables.
-Thus, passwordCrashes.txt will be blank.
-If you want more results, you can extend the range of strFuzz on line 4(?) to 592 for extended Latin characters.
+Also, by default, intFuzz and strFuzz will only test ASCII printables.
+If you want more results, you can extend the character limit with the chrLim argument (inclusive).
+591 will get you through the Latin extensions.

-For even more fun, check out this website to see what decimal value you need to plug in for your unicode characters: https://www.ssec.wisc.edu/~tomw/java/unicode.html#x0180
+For even more fun, check out this website to see what decimal values to plug in: https://www.ssec.wisc.edu/~tomw/java/unicode.html#x0180

 ### Command line:
 `python3 joecrack2.py`